CiscoDevNet/roomdevices-macros-samples/USB Mode Version 2/README.md

 - Ability to Navigate the UI Extensions Editor
 - Compatible USB Capture Device
   - Review [Deployment Guide](https://github.com/CiscoDevNet/roomdevices-macros-samples/raw/master/USB%20Mode%20Version%202/USB%20Mode%20V2%20Guides.zip) for recommendations
-- Knowledgable on AV design and Implementation
+- Knowledgeable on AV design and Implementation

 ## How to get started
 - Download a copy of the [Deployment Guide](https://github.com/CiscoDevNet/roomdevices-macros-samples/raw/master/USB%20Mode%20Version%202/USB%20Mode%20V2%20Guides.zip), which contains all the files you need, and follow the instructions in the guide